e-c-k-e-r/vall-e/docs/models.md

 The pure NAR (`nar-len`) model is a model-type that inferences audio tokens purely non-autoregressively.
 Despite being called a pure NAR, duration is then inferred by autoregressively decoding for its length (as the AR+NAR model shows that you can mix both types).

 However, having a pure NAR is challenging, as you need to both explicitly provide the duration and provide a "good enough" starting sequence of tokens for the initial sequence.
-* The former problem is easily "solved" by training a `len` inferencing task, where the given input predicts the requested duration for a given utterance autoregressively.
+* The former problem is easily "solved" by training a `len` classification task.
-* The latter however proves to be challenging, as generating tokens from nothing in one step is not possible.
+* The latter however proves to be challenging, as generating tokens from nothing in one step is not possible (but can be done in multiple steps).
-  * diffusion solves this, but requires additional steps at best and a separate model at worse, just for one RVQ level.
+  * diffusion solves this, but requires a different underliny model architecture
-  * the normal NAR (RVQ level 1+) does not face this problem, as it's already given a sufficient initial sequence of tokens to work with, and thus only requires one step.

-The implemented solution follows a similar paradigm to diffusion, but with masking instead of noise.
-* incidentally, [this paper](https://arxiv.org/abs/2406.05478) demonstrates this in the use of a NAR transformer for image generation

-The reference model provided has *some* NAR demasking (mock diffusion) aware training to faciliate a pure NAR model, but:
-* Sampling absolutely requires rep pen, or the output degenerates.
-* Output isn't so great, as there's artifacting from either an underbaked model or a naive sampler.
+  * masking to emulate diffusion noising is best working solution, but has a lot of training challenges.
+    * existing solutions like Muse (text to image) and MaskGCT (text to speech) do this

 To-do: fill out this more when it works.
 Getting this to work is a huge pain.
 * Some masked transformers do not "inject" any timestep information (Text-To-Image Muse as far as I can tell)